-- The Long Haul – Ultra distance runner Jules Roberts is going to be walking/running 160 miles from London to near Stoke on Trent over three days and sleeping rough en route.
+- The Long Haul – Ultra distance runner Jules Roberts ran 160 miles from London to near Stoke on Trent over three days and slept rough en route.

-- The Team Outing – Here at WWTW HQ we’ll be walking 11 miles in a group to a colleague’s house for a team dinner.
+- The Team Outing – Here at WWTW HQ we walked 11 miles in a group to a colleague’s house for a team dinner.

-- The Leisurely Walk – Mags Benham is walking from home to a leisure centre and back.
+- The Leisurely Walk – Mags Benham walked from home to a leisure centre and back.
 Five miles in total.
 A great idea to use the event to try walking rather than taking the car.

-- The Train-ing Plan – Florence and Brian Sykes along with Bridget Sneyd are all walking home three miles from St Germans Train Station.
+- The Train-ing Plan – Florence and Brian Sykes along with Bridget Sneyd walked home three miles from St Germans Train Station.
 You don’t have to walk from work to home.
 You can walk any part of it, just do more than you would normally.

 So…. please do: